 Apple's move to its custom in-house processors first announced at WWDC 2020 has begun with the announcement of the MacBook Air with M1 chip and the MacBook Pro with M1 chip.

-Here’s everything we know so far about the MacBook with Apple Silicon, from pricing and availability to design.
-We'll also give you a rundown of what we want from this laptop.
+Here’s everything we know so far about Apple's first MacBooks with Apple Silicon, from pricing and availability to performance and design.
+We'll also give you a rundown of how well reality matched our expectations for these notebooks.